Menu

 “A Bridge to The City” was the title of a program development proposal put forward by Professor Emeritus Gerald Mager, who taught courses on inclusive classrooms.
 Receiving a 2001 Laura J. and L. Douglas Meredith Professorship gave Mager three years of funding to support his idea.
 The proposal called for development of a two-way partnership between the University and New York City schools to provide SOE students a semester of guided student teaching in an urban setting.

-In the late 1990s, Mager played a pivotal role in developing an inclusive teacher preparation program at SU, a groundbreaking approach for general education classrooms where students with and without learning differences learn together.
+In the late 1990s, Mager played a pivotal role in developing an inclusion program, a groundbreaking approach for general education classrooms where students with and without learning differences learn together.
 This experience prompted him to extend this model to New York City, a place in need of qualified inclusive educators.
 “Although they have many teacher preparation programs in New York City, none were overly inclusive at that time,” Mager observes.
 “This was going to be something a little bit new for city public schools.”

 “My proposal was to build out connections and launch the program based on my background and my commitment to teacher preparation,” Mager recalls.
 He spent the first year establishing partnerships; the second year connecting SU faculty to schools and staff in New York City, as well as bringing administrators from city schools to SU; and by the third year, the first group of SU students were exploring inclusive teaching practices in schools across the metropolis.